 What did the CSA report cover?
 The report looked at a at the science related to methamphetamine as a contaminant, including the rationale for remediation and the history of guidance in New Zealand and elsewhere for methamphetamine clean-up levels, the evidence of health risks from living in a house where methamphetamine was previously smoked and those from living in a house where it was manufactured, toxicity assessments, and how risk-based guidance on remediating methamphetamine residue in houses should be established.

 The report considered relevant peer-reviewed scientific literature from New Zealand and internationally, as well as reports published by respected scientific bodies, such as national academies and Crown Research Institutes and was accompanied by multiple interviews with experts and stakeholders both in New Zealand, Australia and the USA.
-It was peer reviewed by New Zealand and international experts.

 What are the findings and recommendations?
 Dwellings can become contaminated with methamphetamine residues if the drug is manufactured or smoked within it.
 Manufacture of methamphetamine in general results in greater methamphetamine residue levels than levels caused by smoking alone.

-There is currently no evidence that levels typically resulting from third-hand exposure to methamphetamine smoking residues on household surfaces can elicit an adverse health effect.
+A the time of the PMCSA report publication there was no evidence that levels typically resulting from third-hand exposure to methamphetamine smoking residues on household surfaces can elicit an adverse health effect.

+NB: Dr Jackie Wright's research from August 2020 proves the PMCSA wrong!
 Methamphetamine levels that exceed the NZS 8510: 2017 clean-up standard of 1.5 μg/100 cm2 (micrograms per one hundred centimetres squared) should not be regarded as signalling a health risk.